51Degrees/specifications/pipeline-specification/features/data-updates.md

-It is possible that an Aspect Engine requires more than one data source [^1] and implementers can choose either to provide the data in a single unified way or to implement the Data Update service to allow for multiple file sources.
+It is possible that an Aspect Engine requires more than one data source [^1] and implementers can choose either to provide the data in a single unified way or to implement the Data Update service to allow for multiple sources.

 ### Aspect Engine features

 In order to support this feature, Aspect Engines require some additional abilities:

-1. At configuration time, there MUST be a mechanism for supplying details about the data sources that the Engine needs along with any information and configuration options associated with updating it.
+- At configuration time, there MUST be a mechanism for supplying details about the data sources that the Engine needs along with any information and configuration options associated with updating it.
-2. The Engine MUST provide a mechanism to allow it to refresh, (use an updated data source) on demand.
+- The Engine MUST provide a mechanism to allow it to refresh (use an updated data source) on demand.
-3. The mechanism MUST be thread safe.
+  - This mechanism MUST be thread safe.

 The Pipeline that contains the Aspect Engine MUST still be capable of processing Flow Data with minimal